sajoy/seattle-301n6/class-07-functional-programming/README.md

 ## keywords
 - functional!!
   - shift the focus of your approach from objects to functions
+  - doesn't rely on exterior data
+  - the absence of side effects!
 - abstraction
   - hide the gory details of HOW to do an operation
 - imperative vs. declarative